isomerpages/pa-law/_history/2023/Webinar Speakers & Moderators.md

 Amarjit has been recognised as a Litigation Star in the Benchmark Asia Pacific Guides since 2021.
 She has also been consistently noted for her expertise in labour and employment law in the The Legal 500: Asia Pacific Guide and Chambers Asia Pacific Guide.
 She is listed as a recommended lawyer in Doyle’s Guide for Leading Employment and Labour Lawyers in Singapore since 2020; and as a notable lawyer in the Asialaw Guides.
 In 2017, she was recognised by the Singapore Business Review as one of Singapore’s most influential lawyers aged 40 and under.

-Amarjit is a frontrunner in training and performing cultural assessments on #MeToo and diversity &amp; inclusion issues.
-As the global head of Withers’ Diversity and Inclusion Branch, Amarjit leads a working group within the firm that is represented from its global offices to proactively plan for diversity and inclusion initiatives and activities.
-These include mentoring schemes for aspiring solicitors in the UK, supporting LGBTQ+ rights through internal and external awareness, and promoting and facilitating education on critical anti-racist and other diversity related topics.
-Amarjit also serves on the Project Law Help Committee under the auspices of the Law Society’s Pro Bono Services and is a board member of Club Heal, a mental health charity.

 Amarjit has also been frequently interviewed by various media on current issues and matters relating to employment.